lapalme/pyrealb/demos/weather/README.md

     }
 ```

-Wind terms are scanned to realize the ones with wind speed of more than 15 km/h.
-When a wind speed changes by more than 20 km/h or if it changes direction then an appropriate realization is emitted.
+Wind terms are scanned to identify those with speeds over 15 km/h.
+We emit an appropriate response when the wind speed increases by at least 20 km/h, decreases, or changes direction.
 If a gust is detected during the period, it is also expressed.
-The expression is built incrementally by starting with an empty `S()` to which an `NP` and possibly a `VP` or an indication of the time are added.
+The expression is built incrementally, beginning with an empty `S()` and adding a `NP` and, optionally, a `VP` or a time indicator.

 ```python
 def wind(wInfo,period,lang):